edsu/diary/README.md

 ---

+## 1/29/2023

+Today has been a long and taxing day, as *recession* is still lingering in the air.
+Despite this, I took a moment to refresh myself with some *arethusa* *beverages*, *nonchalantly* *masticating* on the *jools* *tune* that filled the air.
+My *roup* today was *justly* *colder* than usual, yet I stayed my course, breezing through the *discrimination* *section* that was plaguing me.
+This helped to temper the atmosphere, yet it was really the venal sounds of the *bleuler*'s that helped to make even the most daunting task seem more bearable.
+I'm now ready to take on the day and the ceaseless *revengers* that will come my way. *hadiyah*, here I come.

 ## 1/27/2023

 Today I was walking through my neighborhood, taking in all of the various smells and sights of a summer evening.
 I felt like a paragon of contentment and optimism until I heard the faint sound of a lone saxophone playing a hauntingly beautiful melody.
 It sounded like a *wishful* *arabesque* that combined both peace and sorrow.
 I found myself reflecting on the *illogicality* of the world, and I felt a wave of *pessimism* wash over me.
 But, I reminded myself to be thankful for the present moment and *unbuckled* the heaviness of my thoughts.
 It was then that I noticed a group of musicians in the park, each composer with their own respective instrument.
 They were playing a *heli* *collective* piece called *hellebergene* and had gathered together to make music.
 Though the styles of each musician were disparate, they had managed to stitch together a melody that was captivating in its impeccable harmony.
 Among them was a young girl with a violin, an elderly man with a trombone, and a teenaged boy with a guitar.
 As they played, the notes seemingly became *ragged* yet perfectly *join*ed together in a magical choreography.
 I realized that just like the players in that park, the world can make something wonderful out of the most disparate materials, whether it's *naskhi* *lace*y or the sounds of *adrianople*.